ahandsel/Kintone-React-Search-Bar-Workshop/docs/CustomizeUploader.md

 ## What is @kintone/customize-uploader ?

-The Kintone Customize Uploader is a command line tool for uploading JavaScript and CSS files to Kintone.
+The Kintone Customize Uploader is a command-line tool for uploading JavaScript and CSS files to Kintone.
 It allows the user to automatically upload JS and CSS files to a Kintone App when a change is made in the file.

 The tool is published on npm and is available for Windows, macOS, and Linux.
   * ⚠️ Node.js version 6 or later is needed to use this tool.

-For more information on the Kintone Customize Uploader tool, refer to [Introduction to customize-uploader](https://developer.kintone.io/hc/en-us/articles/360017405154) article.
+For more information on the Kintone Customize Uploader tool, refer to the [Introduction to customize-uploader](https://developer.kintone.io/hc/en-us/articles/360017405154) article.

 To view the source code, refer to [js-sdk/packages/customize-uploader at master · kintone/js-sdk](https://github.com/kintone/js-sdk/tree/master/packages/customize-uploader).

 ## Setting Up for @kintone/customize-uploader
 1. Update `customize-manifest.json` with App ID
-2. Set your Kintone login credentials in `.env` file
+2. Set your Kintone login credentials in the `.env` file

 ### Part A: Update `customize-manifest.json` with your App ID
 1. Determine the App ID of the Kintone App you want to upload the customizations to.
-2. Replace the `180` value for `"app"` key in the template below with the App ID.
+2. Replace the `180` value for the `"app"` key in the template below with the App ID.

 **What is my App ID?**
 To determine your Kintone App ID: